Christian Vietoris: Formula Three

 Vietoris competing at the opening round of the 2008 Formula Three Euroseries season at Hockenheim.

 In 2007, Vietoris competed in the ATS Formel 3 Cup for Josef Kaufmann Racing, finishing in fifth.
 He moved on to the Formula Three Euroseries in 2008 for Mücke Motorsport.
 He had a solid season, ending up eighth in the championship with one win coming at the Norisring.
 He set a pair of fastest laps – at Mugello and Brands Hatch – and was on pole at the Nürburgring.

-He continued in the F3 Euroseries in 2009 with Mücke Motorsport, finishing as runner-up to the dominant Jules Bianchi.
+Vietoris continued in the F3 Euroseries in 2009 with Mücke Motorsport, finishing as runner-up to the dominant Jules Bianchi.
 Vietoris won four races over the course of the season, adding a further four podiums and a fastest lap at Brands once again, as he helped keep Mücke in contention for the teams title until he left for GP2 Asia.

-GP2 Series
+GP2 series

 Vietoris missed the final round of the F3 Euroseries season to join up with the DAMS team for a GP2 Asia Series test at the Yas Marina Circuit in Abu Dhabi.
 He raced in the 2009–10 season for the team.
 He moved to Racing Engineering for the 2010 main series, winning one race en route to ninth place in the drivers' championship.
 He missed the final round of the season due to appendicitis; his seat was taken by Ho-Pin Tung.

-Vietoris remains with Racing Engineering for the 2011 GP2 Series season, alongside Dani Clos.
+Vietoris remained with Racing Engineering for the 2011 GP2 Series season, alongside Dani Clos.
 After crashing heavily during the first round of the season at Istanbul, he complained of recurring headaches and was replaced by Álvaro Parente until he recovered and returned to the cockpit in Valencia.
 At Spa-Francorchamps, he took his first series pole position and converted it into victory, also setting his first fastest lap in the process.
 He also won the sprint race finale at Monza, rising to seventh in the drivers' championship.